rheinchester/portfolio/readme.md

 4) Add your work

-5) Enter your profile name at the end of the url to view your profile (Something like linkedin).
+5) Enter your profile name at the end of the url to view your all you've done (Something like linkedin).

     Eg: www.portfolio.net/YOUR-USERNAME

 ## Author